DavidG1011/Behavioral-Cloning-RC-Car-Project/README.md

 ### Training Woes:
 Inherently, behavior cloning produces a model that can only be as good as the training data put into it.
 This meant that the RC car had to be manually driven for 10 - 15 laps around the track as perfectly as possible to get sufficient training data.
 Now, this presented a problem, as my RC skills aren't what you would call.."good".
 This meant I had to practice a lot, recharge the car's battery for a few hours, then try again.
 Eventually after a couple days worth of effort, and about 15 different models, I finally had one sufficient enough to navigate my car to some degree of success.
 This model can be seen in a video located [here](https://github.com/DavidG1011/Behavioral-Cloning-RC-Car-Project/blob/master/Videos/1.mp4) (will have to be viewed raw).

+### Future Changes And Ideas:
+- Further improvement of the training process to produce better results.
+The Donkeycar platform does not currently restrict the size of the image, so it is training on data that's not useful to navigation.
+Image flipping; images and steering angles can be flipped to increase the amount of training data available without recording more.
+This method is used in my behavioral cloning project for Udacity.

+- Train traffic sign behavior for more complex automation.
+This goal of course comes after improving general track behavior.

+- Perhaps explore areas of automation other than behavior cloning.
+Might be hard to do with the low power of the Raspberry Pi.